 Whether you have an existing EU MRV plan in place or are starting from a blank slate, ABS offers compliance tools and solutions that help you meet IMO DCS requirements.

-Beginning January 1, 2019, owners will need to have a documented plan in place to monitor CO2 emissions.
+As of January 1, 2019, owners must have a documented plan in place to monitor CO2 emissions.
 IMO DCS regulations require companies to update their existing Ship Energy Efficiency Management Plan (SEEMP) to document the methodology that will be used to collect the required data and the processes that will be used to report the data to the ship's Administration.

 For owners who have an existing EU MRV plan in place, necessary data is likely already collected for EU compliance.
 ABS offers an easy-to-use template to help owners fill in the gaps between EU MRV and IMO DCS compliance.